Elderberry

 Field Identification:

 Occurrence: Frequent in bottom woods of northern counties.
-Occasional at Blucher Park.
-Growns better in wetter, cooler climate
+Occasionally found at Blucher Park.
+Grows better in wetter, cooler climate.

-Plant Use: Landscaping in some areas.
+Plant Use: Landscaping plant in some areas.
 Good nectar source for wildlife.